seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_pdf.md

 //ST: (to be continued)

-== More tutorials on working with semantic networks
+== More tutorials on importing data to Gephi
-//ST: More tutorials on working with semantic networks
+//ST: More tutorials on importing data to Gephi
 //ST: !

+- https://github.com/gephi/gephi/wiki/Import-CSV-Data[The Gephi wiki on importing csv]
+- https://www.youtube.com/watch?v=3Im7vNRA2ns[Video "How to import a CSV into Gephi" by Jen Golbeck]

 == the end